leon4rd/test/README.md

-## Two guys walked into a bar, the third one ducked.
+## I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.